 Concepts → Advantage and disadvantage

 Advantage isn't "+5 to hit."
-It's a curve — and that shape changes which builds it actually helps.
+It's a curve, and the shape changes which builds it actually helps.

 Every 5e player has heard "advantage is roughly +5 to hit."
-That's only true at the exact middle of the AC range; elsewhere advantage is worth anywhere from +1 to +5 depending on what you needed to roll to begin with.
-Worked out below.
+It's only really +5 at the middle of the AC range.
+Elsewhere it's anywhere from +1 to +5, depending on what you needed to roll.

 The mechanic, briefly

 Advantage: roll two d20s, take the higher.
 Disadvantage: roll two d20s, take the lower.
 Both cancel each other out (one of each gives a normal roll).
-You can't "stack" advantage — multiple sources of advantage just give one.
+You can't stack advantage; multiple sources of it still just give one.

 1d20